tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

     - it is unordered and unindexed. can access elements using for loop.
 Cant use indexes to access elements.
     - unhashable - cant be used as a key in dict
     - faster to search for an element compared to list.

+## AVL Trees
+- A self balancing binary search tree
+- balance factor = height(left subtree) - height(right subtree).
+This value is always in {-1, 0, 1}
+- require rotation to balance the tree again in case of insertion or deletion.
+Look for the first unbalanced node and start balancing from there.
+In insertion, normally one rotation is enough
+- 4 cases -
+    - left left case (balance factor > 1 and key < root.left.val)
+    - left right case (balance factor > 1 and key > root.left.val)
+    - right right case (balance factor < -1 and key > root.right.val)
+    - right left case (balance factor < -1 and key < root.right.val)
+- Red Black trees are also used as self balancing binary search trees.
+Used in maps and sets in C++.
+Requires less rotations while inserting and deleting compared to AVL trees.
+- If application requires more searches, use AVL Trees
+- If application requires more insertion and deletion, use Red black trees.

 ### Strings C++
 - str6.find(str4) != string::npos. for checking if substring present. returns index of occurence